 Explore all the important topics aligned with the updated NEET syllabus, only at BYJU’S. Check NEET – Important topics and Preparation Tips for all the important concepts and related topics.

 What is the role of protease enzymes?

 Protease enzyme is a group of proteolytic enzymes, which hydrolyse the peptide bonds present in proteins to convert it to shorter polypeptides and amino acids.
 They play a major role in the digestion and absorption of dietary proteins.
 They also play a role in blood coagulation, support immunity, activation of precursor proteins, cell signalling, protein recycling, apoptosis, etc.

-Where can protease enzymes be found?
+Where can proteolytic enzymes be found?

-What fruit contains protease enzymes?
+What fruit contains proteolytic enzymes?

 Fruits like papaya, fig, pineapple, kiwi, etc. contain proteases.
 Proteases help in the digestion of proteins.
 Proteases from fruits are used as dietary supplements, treating wounds and also in food processing industries.

 An example of a protease enzyme is pepsin.
 It is secreted by peptic of chief cells of gastric mucosa as a proenzyme called pepsinogen.
 Pepsinogen gets converted into pepsin by the action of HCl secreted by gastric glands.
 It converts proteins to short-chain polypeptides known as peptones and proteoses.